Who makes the candles?

 Once you place your order, if I have the candles in stock, I will send it out within the week.
 However, if it is not already made, I could take up to 2 weeks to send it out.
 Depending on where you live, shipping can take up anywhere from 2-6 working days.
 Please keep a look out for shop announcements for current processing times.

 All candles are packed in bubble wrap to avoid dents and the boxes are filled with newspaper to provide extra padding.

 How much does shipping cost?

 Shipping costs will be estimated at checkout.
 Please note that I offer the cheapest available (that would also be safe for the candles) shipping.
-The shipping charges include a very small amount to cover packaging materials.

 Do you provide a tracking ID?